How to appeal a health coverage or benefits decision

 Health plan appeals

-If you lose the appeal to your health plan, you can ask for a formal hearing (state fair hearing).
+If you lose the appeal to your health plan, you can file an appeal with the Office of Administrative Courts for a state fair hearing.

 How to file an appeal for a formal hearing